KNIEST DYSPLASIA

 Some treatments that our practice recommends for individuals with Kniest dysplasia include:

-• Physical therapy: Physical therapy can help individuals with Kniest dysplasia to strengthen their muscles, improve their range of motion, and increase their mobility.
+- Physical therapy: Physical therapy can help individuals with Kniest dysplasia strengthen their muscles, improve their range of motion, and increase mobility.

-• Orthopedic devices: Orthopedic devices such as braces, splints, or special shoes can help support the bones and joints, improve mobility, and prevent further complications.
+- Orthopedic devices: Orthopedic devices such as braces, splints, or special shoes can help support the bones and joints.
+Additionally, they improve mobility, and prevent further complications.

-• Surgery: In some cases, surgery may help correct skeletal abnormalities or to alleviate symptoms such as spinal compression or joint pain.
+- Surgery: In some cases, surgery may help correct skeletal abnormalities or alleviate symptoms such as spinal compression or joint pain.

 Prevention